Columbia Benton Springs 1/2 Snap Pullover - Women's Review

 Should You Buy the Columbia Benton Springs?

 The Benton Springs is one of the least expensive fleeces we tested, making it an obvious budget-friendly option.
 It's also enjoyable to wear, adding additional value.
-It comes with caveats though; this simple fleece isn't a great choice for very active sports, both in how it fits and its breathability.
+It comes with caveats; this simple fleece isn't a great choice for very active sports, both in how it fits and its breathability.
 Where the Benton Springs excels is as a cozy top worn mostly for relaxing and very easygoing ventures.

 What Other Fleece Jacket Should You Consider?